adamtow/notecuts/docs/English.md

 # NoteCuts

 NoteCuts triggers shortcuts on other iOS devices using shared notes on Apple Notes, Dropbox, and Evernote.
+Add the name of a shortcut to a note on one of these services, and NoteCuts will run that shortcut within a minute.

 Combine NoteCuts with [Cronios](http://cronios.com), and shortcuts can run automatically in the background, even when the devices are locked and sleeping.

 - [**Download NoteCuts from RoutineHub.co**](https://routinehub.co/shortcut/2711)